GlenBeee/GlenBeee/README.md

 - 👋 Hi, I’m @GlenBeee
-- 👀 I’m interested in C#, NodeJs, Strapi, app development on desktop, web and mobile and am currently exploring AI, LLMs, Langchain and CrewAI
+- 👀 I’m interested in C#, JavaScript, NodeJs, Strapi, app development on desktop, web and mobile and am currently exploring AI, LLMs, Langchain and CrewAI
 - 💞️ I’m looking to collaborate on potential startup ideas and projects